 Naturally fermented loaves and rolls

 The one drawback with fresh bread delivery is shelf life.
-While lots of loaves freeze well, there’s still a temptation to pig out on a shipment of the good stuff while it’s plentiful and at its best.
+While lots of loaves freeze well, there’s still a temptation to finish a shipment of the good stuff while it’s plentiful and at its best.
 Wildgrain’s workaround is to ship frozen par-baked bread you finish baking in your oven whenever you need a hot and crusty fresh loaf.
 No thawing, no proofing: 25 minutes from the freezer to emerging from the oven.

 Wildgrain ferments its loaves naturally using high-quality ingredients.
 The centerpiece of the boxes is real sourdough bread which comes from the fermentation process.
 The subscription box offers monthly variations on the core theme of rolls, loaves for slicing, pastries, and hand-cut fresh pasta.
 It’s all frozen, so you can parcel it out as needed as the weeks pass to your next shipment.

 Since it’s a subscription, there are no one-off orders.
 And there’s no customization, so if you don’t want pasta or would prefer extra rolls instead of croissants, you’re out of luck.
 It’s also somewhat expensive, at $89 per month (shipping is included).
 You are able to pause subscriptions or change the frequency.

 Why We Chose It: If you want top-notch bagels for a competitive price, New York’s well-known H&H via Goldbelly is the place to order.